Let Oomnitza be your single source of truth!

 mpim:write

 .
-The following User scopes are required for the Send message preset:channels:write
+The following user scopes are required: preset:channels:write

 groups:write